nicofretti/DataGenFlow/README.md

     All subsequent blocks can access all fields
 ```

-This makes building complex pipelines incredibly simple—connect blocks and they automatically share data.
+This makes building complex pipelines incredibly simple-connect blocks and they automatically share data.

 ### 3. Review and Refine